deepyes02/crypto-minter/README.md

 Frontend is built with REACT
 1. In the frontend folder, run `npm run dev` to start the local server
 2. OR, `npm run build`

+## METAMASK ##

+Metamask suppport is added, however need to figure out :
+1. Passing data properly,
+2. connecting with local hardhat node (how it is happening, since we removed json rpc settings)
+3. What to do when user has metamask, but hasn't authenticated, instead of regular error of duplicate
+4. What to do after metamask is connected sucessfully